Getting negative Amazon reviews can be really stressful…

 - To ensure that stock availability and ship times can be matched, synchronize your back-end systems.

 - Include images and precise product descriptions in your listings.
-It is crucial that customers receive the item exactly as it is stated on the product detail page.
+Customers must receive the item exactly as it is stated on the product detail page.

 - Check that the Amazon Help pages on your website contain the correct customer service email address and phone number.

-- Make sure that each exchange you have with customers is polite, pertinent, and appropriate.
+- Make sure that each exchange with customers is polite, pertinent, and appropriate.

 No, Amazon sellers cannot directly remove negative feedback.
 They can only remove it by contacting Amazon or asking the customer to delete their feedback.